Recursive Inspection Games: Discussion of the model and interpretation of the main theorem

 In this section, we discuss the main Theorem~\ref{t-main}, in particular the fact that the inspector's equilibrium strategy depends only on the number of time periods and inspections.
-Consequently, the same strategy also applies to a new game $\Gammaprime(n,m,k)$ where the inspector is not informed about violations at previous time periods when he did not inspect.
+Consequently, the same strategy also applies to a new game $\Gammaprime(n,m,k)$ where the inspector is not informed about violations at previous time periods when he did not inspect, which we call the game \emph{without full information}.
+In a basic form, this assumption is implicit in the models by Dresher \cite{Dr1962}.

 The recursive definition of $\Gamma(n,m,k)$ as in (\ref{rec}) allows to compute the game value even without an explicit formula as stated in (\ref{v}).
 If a game as in (\ref{ABCD}) fulfills the inequalities (\ref{ineq}) so that the game has a mixed equilibrium, then the equilibrium probabilities (\ref{pp}) and~(\ref{qq}) give the value of the game as $\frac{BC-AD}{B-A+C-D}$.
-In that way, the game value $v(n,m,k)$ can be computed recursively from the game values for smaller $n,m,k$.
-This can be done also for other choices of the recursive entries in (\ref{rec}) (for examples of such computations see Sakaguchi, 1994).
+Sakaguchi \cite{Sa1994} recursively computes the game value $v(n,m,k)$ in this way for different entries in (\ref{rec}).

-As mentioned, the recursive description (\ref{rec}) assumes that both players know the state of the game after each stage.
-In particular, this means that the inspector knows whether the inspectee chose legal action or violation even after a time period where the inspector did not inspect.
+As mentioned, the recursive description (\ref{rec}) assumes that, in particular, the inspector knows whether the inspectee chose legal action or violation even after a time period where the inspector did not inspect.
 In practice, it may be rather questionable how the inspector would obtain this knowledge.